20774 - THE FUTURE OF EUROPE (CIVICA EUROPEANSHIP MULTICAMPUS COURSE)

 The graduate course on the ‘Future of Europe’ is the first Europeanship Multi-Campus course, one of the flagship initiatives of the CIVICA project, an alliance of eight leading European higher education Institutions in social sciences.
 The course critically explores the main European policy challenges (see infra), and is designed and taught jointly by a team of professors from the different Institutions of the alliance.
 The course is delivered synchronously across all the campuses of the CIVICA consortium as a series of live on-line lectures, integrated with local activities.
 On top of lectures, the course spurs students to work in teams across countries and disciplines, with the aim of completing a final capstone project assignment related to specific and concrete EU-related policy challenges.
 CIVICA was selected in 2019 by the European Commission as one of the pilot European Universities, funded under the Erasmus+ programme.
 It is an alliance composed of Bocconi University (Italy), Sciences Po (France), Stockholm School of Economics (Sweden), The London School of Economics and Political Science (United Kingdom), Central European University (Austria and Hungary), European University Institute (Florence), Hertie School (Germany), National University of Political Studies and Public Administration (Romania).

-The course is worth 6 ECTS credits and is organized in six common modules of 4 hours each, for a total of 24 hours of common lectures across the different Institutions (including dedicated debate sessions grouped by topic), plus 12 hours (six lectures) with activities specific for each Institution.
+The course is worth 6 ECTS credits and is organized in six common modules, for a total of 24 hours of common synchronous on-line lectures across the different Institutions (including dedicated debate sessions grouped by topic), plus 12 hours (six lectures in presence) with activities specific for each Institution.
 The remaining hours are devoted to the completion of the capstone project assignment.

-The six common modules (2 sessions of 2 hours per module) cover the following topics:
+The six common modules will cover the following topics:

-1. Introduction to the main EU challenges (coord.
-Pierre Moscovici, Sciences Po)
+1. Introduction to the main EU challenges (Carlo Altomonte, Bocconi and Arancha González Laya, Sciences Po)

 2. Globalization and economic shocks (Arancha González Laya, Sciences Po and Cornelia Woll, Hertie School)

 5. Environment, Sustainability and the EU Green Deal (coord.
-Stefano Pogutz, Bocconi)
+Francesco Perrini, Bocconi)

-4. Digitalization and Innovation in Europe (coord.
-Erik Wetter, SSE)
+6. Digitalization and Innovation in Europe (Charlotta Kronblad and Matin Mohaghegh, SSE)

-The six lectures specific to Bocconi students (coord.
-Grace Ballor, Harvard & Bocconi), placed at the beginning of the course, provide the historical framework of the contents developed in the common modules.
+The six lectures specific to Bocconi students (coordinated by Grace Ballor, Harvard & Bocconi) are placed at the beginning of the course and provide the historical framework of the contents developed in the common modules.

-Students will then work jointly in cross-campus teams on the Capstone Project in the second half of the course.
+In the second half of the course students will work jointly in cross-campus teams on the Capstone Project.
 Groups will be formed to ensure balance between backgrounds and institutions, and each group will be assigned a faculty supervisor.
 Each team must analyze one EU-relevant policy problem of choice (among a given subset of topics provided by instructors) and suggest possible policy solutions.
-Each team is expected to hand in by 15 December 2021 a policy paper of 2000 words outlining policy position and solutions.
+Each team is expected to hand in by 15 December 2022 a policy paper of 2000 words outlining policy position and solutions.
 Detailed instructions on the Capstone Project will be provided at the beginning of the course.